kelveden/vanilli/README.md

 with https://github.com/kelveden/grunt-vanilli.

 See the milli tests and its Gruntfile.js for an example of how milli, vanilli and grunt-vanilli fit together.

+## How It Works
+Vanilli is designed to act as a "fake" version of the REST service(s) that your SUT depends on.
+It sits running on a port (say 14000).
+Your SUT will be running on another port (say 8080).
+Most importantly, you will have configured your SUT so that HTTP calls to
+REST services go out to port 14000 NOT 8080.

+Now, all you need to do is set up stubs in vanilli (i.e. with milli) so that appropriate responses exist when making calls to the fake REST services.

+### CORS
+As you might have worked out, this architecture relies heavily on CORS.
+Vanilli will send out CORS headers in all responses:

+    Access-Control-Allow-Origin: *
+    Access-Control-Allow-Headers: <See lib/cors.js for a list of the supported headers>
+    Access-Control-Allow-Methods: <HTTP methods for all the stubs for the resource that vanilli knows about>;

+Extra headers for the `Access-Control-Allow-Headers` header can be added via `config.allowedHeadersForCors` which is a JSON array of HTTP headers.

+> *IMPORTANT*: This reliance on CORS means that the browser that you are running your tests on MUST support and be configured to support CORS.

 ## REST API
 ### GET _vanilli/ping